12th August 2021

 Introduced by the Government to encourage people to save for the future the scheme works through the employer, who sets up a pension scheme and then pay into it together with the employee through automatic deductions.

 Operating a limited company, you are an employer, and as such, you need to comply with the auto-enrolment legislation.
-Even though owner-managed businesses exempt from auto-enrolment you may want to consider joining as auto-enrolment is very easy to manage, there are schemes entirely free for use and very user friendly.
+Even though owner-managed businesses are exempt from auto-enrolment you may want to consider joining as auto-enrolment is very easy to manage, there are schemes entirely free for use and very user friendly.
 To sign up, you need to be over 22, earning more than £6,240 and work in the UK.

-From April 2019 the minimum contribution levels are the following: 3% must be paid in by the employer, and 4% by the employee, which is then topped up by the Government who adds a tax relief of 1% totalling 8% of your qualifying earnings.
+From April 2019 the minimum contribution levels are the following: 3% must be paid in by the employer, and 4% by the employee, which is then topped up by the Government which adds a tax relief of 1% totalling 8% of your qualifying earnings.

 So what are the benefits to you as a contractor?

 Your contributions are essentially doubled with the help of your company and with what the Government puts in.